♫ Listening to: Pristine by Snail Mail ♫

 - rainbow sprinkles (optional)

-Vegan Mint Chocolate Milkshake Directions
+Vegan Mint Chocolate Shake Directions

-If you don't have any fresh spinach, you can color this with spirulina or green food coloring.
+If you don't have any fresh spinach, you can color this shake with spirulina or green food coloring.

 Blend 1 pint vegan vanilla ice cream, 1 cup of spinach, 1 teaspoon of mint flavor (or 2 tablespoons of mint leaves), and ¼ - ⅓ cup of non-dairy milk.
 You only want to use just enough to get the blender to do its thing.
 Too much will make the shake too thin.
 Also, make sure you don’t overblend, because that can thin out your shake too.
 You want it just blended enough so there aren’t lumps of ice cream.